Companies: MegaFon PJSC

 Success story summary

 To broaden its offerings beyond classic telecom services, MegaFon needed to transform its billing system.
 Together with Nexign, they have driven a unique project to seamlessly migrate all eight operator’s subsidiaries and the whole subscriber base to a unified BSS platform.
-With Nexign’s solution, MegaFon has also established a partner ecosystem and a microservices fabric.
+With Nexign’s solution, MegaFon has also established a partner ecosystem and a Microservices Factory.
 As a result, the operator launched over 100 new business projects and slashed time to market (TTM) for different product categories by 2-5 times.

 MegaFon PJSC is a pan-Russian provider of digital opportunities and a leader in the Russian and global telecommunications market.